rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 ### Instruct rqlite to load the extension at launch-time
-To do this we must pass the path of the directory containing the extension using the command-line flag `-extensions-dir`.
+To do this we must pass the path of the directory containing the extension using the command-line flag `-extensions-path`.
 ```
-rqlited -extensions-dir ~/extensions data
+rqlited -extensions-path ~/extensions data
 ```
 At launch time rqlite will attempt to load every file it finds in the _Extensions Directory_ as an extension -- so only put actual extensions in this directory.
 If any extension fails to load rqlite will exit.